Parashah

-Each parashah is divided into 7 aliyot (aliyahs), each corresponding to the days of the week.

 The division of the text into parashot for the biblical books is independent of chapter and verse numbers, which are not part of the masoretic tradition.
 Parashot are not numbered, but some have special names.

 The division of parashot found in the modern-day Torah scrolls of all Jewish communities is based upon the systematic list provided by Maimonides in Mishneh Torah, Laws of Tefillin, Mezuzah and Torah Scrolls, chapter 8.
 Maimonides based his division of the parashot for the Torah on the Aleppo Codex.
 The division of parashot for the books of Nevi'im and Ketuvim was never completely standardized in printed Hebrew bibles and handwritten scrolls, though important attempts were made to document it and create fixed rules.

 Incorrect division of the text into parashot, either by indicating a parashah in the wrong place or by using the wrong spacing technique, halakhically invalidates a Torah scroll according to Maimonides.